allanreda/myldretid-kbh.dk/README.md

 <img width="700" alt="image" src="https://github.com/user-attachments/assets/893d9f83-251a-45cb-808d-34dce87a377e" />

 When looking at the plot, it looks like most of the values are centered around the lower end of the spectrum, between 80 and 110 seconds.
 The quartiles and the relatively low standard deviation of 16.5 confirm this.
-In practice, this means that the travel time in the morning is much more predictable
+In practice, this means that the travel time in the morning is relatively predictable most of the time, except for a few extreme outliers.
+I didn't remove these outliers from the dataset, because those are the days we are most interested in predicting.
+They represent the days when the traffic is worst during rush hours.

 ##### Afternoon Travel Time